Maratus felinus

 Maratus felinus is a species of peacock spider native to Australia.
 It was discovered at Lake Jasper and Mount Romance along with two other species, Maratus aquilus and Maratus combustus.

 Description

-Like other species of Maratus, males of the species are colorful and have a unique pattern.
+Like other species of Maratus, males of the species are colourful and have a unique pattern.
 The species can be distinguished from other species by its atypical ovoid-shaped opisthosoma.
 According to researchers, the species is small and harmless.